Your Essential Home Clear-Out Guide

 If none of the above steps are practical options, there’s always the trusty bin available.
 Just watch out for hazardous or flammable items – they may require specialist disposal.

-Vanguard are on hand to help with your clear out.
+Vanguard is on hand to help with your clearout.
 Housed at our secure facilities across London, Manchester & Bristol; we offer self-storage units of any size that are accessible round-the-clock.
 All units are monitored 24/7 by our advanced security system and CCTV to ensure your peace of mind.
-Whether you’re storing furniture, family heirlooms or seasonal items, we have 55 years’ experience at safely storing belongings for businesses and homes alike.
+Whether you’re storing furniture, family heirlooms or seasonal items, we have 55 years of experience in safely storing belongings for businesses and homes alike.
 Get in touch to discover more about our dependable service.